chesterbr/chesterbr.github.io/_posts/2019-07-30-cheap-433mhz-leak-detectors-home-assistant-arduino-openmqttgateway-telegram-alerts.md

 #define valueAsASubject true
 ```

-Uploading a sketch with those changes will make the Arduino connect to your broker.
+Uploading a sketch with those changes will make the Arduino connect to your broker (Serial Monitor on the IDE will help you debugging; fiddle with baud speed until you see text instead of garbage).

 If you still have `mosquitto_sub -t \# -v` open, you should see something like:

 ```
 home/OpenMQTTGateway/LWT online